Luke Handley: Serendipity Gottlieb

-When Luke was hassled by some guys in The Coffee Shop, his housemate Serendipity Gottlieb (Raelee Hill) came over and helped him out.
-To thank her, Luke gave her a kiss and their "passion burns hotter than Luke's deep-fat fryer!"
+When Luke is hassled by some guys in The Coffee Shop, his housemate Serendipity Gottlieb helps him out.
+To thank her, Luke gives her a kiss.
+Jason Herbison of Inside Soap said their "passion burns hotter than Luke's deep-fat fryer!"
 Hill stated "They end up falling into bed together that evening.
 When they wake up the next morning, they realise that their relationship has changed forever."
-Luke and Ren realised that they had to take things slowly because although Ren was certain about her feelings about for Luke, he was not so sure about her.
-When Ren suggested that they continue having sex together while seeing other people, it made Luke have serious doubts about their relationship.
+Luke and Ren realise that they have to take things slowly because although Ren is certain about her feelings for Luke, he is not so sure about her.
+When Ren suggests that they continue having sex together while seeing other people, Luke has serious doubts about their relationship.
 Hill believed that Luke found it hard to make a commitment to Ren because the death of his younger sister made him afraid to get close to anyone.

-Luke and Ren's relationship remained on and off for a while, until he proposed to her.
-When Ren's brother Mark (Bruce Samazan) had an accident that left him in a coma, Luke made sure he was there to provide her with support.
-Ren became "increasingly distraught" about Mark and the only person who gave her a shoulder to cry on was Luke.
-The situation brought Ren and Luke closer together.
-Curry revealed "It's been up and down for a while, but now Luke realises how much he needs Ren.
-They do a lot of talking and realise they're deeply in love.
+Luke and Ren's relationship remains on and off for a while, until he proposes to her.
+When Ren's brother Mark has an accident that leaves him in a coma, Luke makes sure he is there to provide her with support.
+Ren becomes "increasingly distraught" about Mark and the only person who gives her a shoulder to cry on is Luke.
+The situation brings Ren and Luke closer together.
+Curry said "It's been up and down for a while, but now Luke realises how much he needs Ren.
+They often talk and realise they're deeply in love.
 That's when Luke asks Ren to marry him."
-Although the proposal was something Ren had been "dying to hear", she told Luke that she needed time to think about it.
-However, Luke was then offered a job in Japan.
+Although the proposal was something Ren had been "dying to hear", she tells Luke that she needs time to think about it.

+During this time, Curry was told his contract was not being renewed and his character would be written out.
+On-screen, Luke is offered a job in Japan and asks Ren to come with him.
 Curry commented "Luke lines up a job teaching English abroad.
 They will leave the show together, presumably to get married."
-Both Curry and Hill were written out of Neighbours, but Curry returned weeks later.
-Luke revealed that he had broken up with Ren while they were in Japan.
+Hill was also written out of Neighbours at the same time.
+However, producers asked Curry to return seven weeks later and he accepted.
+When Luke comes back to Erinsborough, he reveals that he and Ren ended their relationship while they were in Japan.